 Generally, appointments at the Writing Center run for 30 minutes.
 For particularly long papers, sign up for 2 sessions for a total of 60 minutes.
-A sign up sheet with our hours is located outside the Center at 122 Barret Library.
 Please be sure to include your cell phone number in case we need to reach you about rescheduling your appointment.
+Make an appointment.

 What to bring

 Bring to your session whatever you have that might aid in the writing and tutoring process; for example, bring any/all of the following: paper assignment or topics (from your professor), brainstorm lists, outline, draft, source materials, final paper.
 Your peer tutor will help with any part of the writing process, whether it be coming up with an idea, making a thesis "arguable," concluding, incorporating evidence and/or sources, or making suggestions for revising a rough draft.
 The staff can also help with clarifying a professor′s comments on a graded paper.

 A typical session